‘Fighting Sixth’ Soldiers case colors ahead of rotation to Korea

 |0

-This work, ‘Fighting Sixth’ Soldiers case colors ahead of rotation to Korea [Image 1 of 2], by SGT Takita Lawery, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, ‘Fighting Sixth’ Soldiers case colors ahead of rotation to Korea, by SGT Takita Lawery, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT